-- four quarterly investment statements, which, following our commencement of distributions to stockholders, will include distribution reports; - three quarterly financial reports; - an annual report; and - during the offering period, supplements to the prospectus.
+- four quarterly investment statements, which will include distribution reports; - three quarterly financial reports;

+- an annual report; and - during the offering period, supplements to the prospectus.

 Unless otherwise provided in this prospectus or you elect in writing to receive documents electronically, all documents will be provided in paper form by mail.
 See "Electronic Delivery of Documents."